-Health insurance for Stanford's Cardinal Care plan is provided for each student.
+Stanford's Cardinal Care plan provides medical and dental insurance for each student.
+Information about benefits can be found at https://vaden.stanford.edu/insurance/cardinal-care/medical-mental.
 The funds for this health insurance are derived from training grants, departmental funds, advisors' grants, and/or University funds.
-The Department will reimburse each student for dental insurance premiums, up to \$97 per year.